consecon/weatherCEP/README.md

 and https://rp5.ru/Weather_archive_in_Alexandria_(airport)

 Catch CEP event from stream
-Weather data will be saved to elasticsearch but it is not necessary for true CEP program At here i just save it cause of my course
+Weather data will be saved to elasticsearch but it is not necessary for true CEP program.
+At here i just save it cause of my course

 Before start